-SEED is seeking a Director of Anti-Trafficking Program to be based Erbil, Kurdistan Region, Iraq (KRI) with occasional travel to other areas of KRI.
+SEED is seeking a Director of Anti-Trafficking Program to be based in Erbil, Kurdistan Region, Iraq (KRI) with occasional travel to other areas of KRI.
 The Director will lead the design, planning, and implementation of SEED’s Anti-Trafficking programs across all of SEED’s field offices in the KRI including policy, prevention, and direct service programming, ensuring SEED’s programs are in alignment with global best practices.
 This will include providing technical oversight for SEED’s prevention efforts and services and protections for survivors of human trafficking, including a shelter for survivors; serving as the agency representative to local, regional, and state-level human trafficking coordinating bodies; and leading efforts to partner with local authorities to enhance government anti-trafficking programs, to include making policy recommendations, leading capacity building initiatives, and maximizing other strategic opportunities to partner with the KRG to combat human trafficking.
 He/she will be responsible for budget management and work to ensure SEED’s program and project goals are met in accordance with program timelines and reporting is completed accurately and efficiently in alignment with donor requirements.
 He/she will develop programs as well as manage program, and anti-trafficking elements across our broader program portfolio.

 Develop a strategic framework built on global best practices and provide leadership and technical oversight for SEED’s Anti-Trafficking Programs to include the following: